ChessMax/awesome-programming-languages/README.md

   - the benefits of dynamic scripting languages (non-verbose code with less boiler-plate, fast and easy start-up, a REPL, no required compilation step); with
   - the benefits of traditional compiled languages (fast execution, static error detection, modularity, zero-overhead Java platform integration).
 - [Kind](https://github.com/Kindelia/Kind) - A minimal, efficient and practical programming language that aims to rethink functional programming from the scratch, and make it right.
 Under the hoods, it is basically Haskell, except without historical mistakes, and with a modern, consistent design.
 On the surface, it aims to be more practical, and to look more like conventional languages.
 Kind is statically typed, and its types are so powerful that you can prove mathematical theorems on it.
+- [Kitten](https://github.com/evincarofautumn/kitten) - A statically typed concatenative systems programming language.
+Kitten is a statically typed, stack-based functional programming language designed for simplicity, speed, and safety.
+This is an in-progress implementation of that language, including:
+  - An interactive console for testing code;
+  - An interpreter;
+  - A native-code compiler producing static executables (incomplete).
 - [Koka](https://github.com/koka-lang/koka) - Koka: a functional language with effects.
 Koka is a strongly typed functional-style language with effect types and handlers.
 - [K](https://en.wikipedia.org/wiki/K_(programming_language)) - A proprietary array processing programming language developed by Arthur Whitney and commercialized by Kx Systems.
 The language serves as the foundation for kdb+, an in-memory, column-based database, and other related financial products.
 The language, originally developed in 1993, is a variant of APL and contains elements of Scheme.
 Advocates of the language emphasize its speed, facility in handling arrays, and expressive syntax.
 # L (12):